daisybutler/Workbench-project04/TESTING.md

 <img width="927" alt="individual-plan-display-testing" src="https://user-images.githubusercontent.com/68863341/127144222-e38ccd84-3841-4ceb-b395-a4d5b26cf6d1.png">

-- The 'All Plans' button takes the use back tot he plans page and the 'Continue' button takes them to the checkout page.
+- The 'All Plans' button takes the use back to the plans page and the 'Continue' button takes them to the checkout page.

 <img width="1343" alt="individual-plans-buttons-testing" src="https://user-images.githubusercontent.com/68863341/127144451-de57bcad-3ef3-4dc4-8bf3-7c427bad9a5b.png">

 ### Checkout

 - The checkout page displays the informations about the selected plan and a summary for the purchase the user is about to make.
-This test revealed that the  price in the plan details was missing a currency sign.
+PROBLEM 1: This test revealed that the  price in the plan details was missing a currency sign.

 <img width="1404" alt="checkout-plan-details-testing" src="https://user-images.githubusercontent.com/68863341/127144701-3ef897b5-de40-4360-8dc4-f39461a2085c.png">